The new three-year deal commits Bellyache to the Storm until 2021, which will be his 19th season with the club.

 "It is (a relief), it's been going on for a while but there was a fair few things, footy-wise and family-wise that needed to be sorted out," Bellamy said.

 "Everyone's glad the decision is made and everyone can move on.
 It was a really tough decision, there was a lot of things to think about, but it's a relief for everyone that it's done and dusted now.

 "I wouldn't think there was one major factor (that got the deal over the line), there was a whole heap of things.

 "The main thing would be that the Storm gave me my opportunity to coach in the NRL, and I feel a real bond with the players down there, probably more so the older players as well.

 "In this career, I don't go looking for challenges, they happen every day.
 It will be a difficult time for the club when those guys (Billy Slater and Cameron Smith) go, they give the club such a big profile in a place that needs it (rugby league in Melbourne).

-Users browsing this forum: Deadpool, Google [Bot] and 10 guests
+Users browsing this forum: yourhero and 8 guests